niemasd/rpi-arlo-usb-mount/README.md

+This was all done using a Raspberry Pi Zero.
 Much of this guide was pulled from the following resources:
 * https://magpi.raspberrypi.com/articles/pi-zero-w-smart-usb-flash-drive

 # Step 1: Enable USB Driver